Calculation - Advanced

 Answer

 YES - BEWARE !!!
 Flanking transmission through thin light-weight monolithic structures may cause severe deterioration of sound insulation if they are connected firmly to the slabs in both ends.
 Walls, also inner walls, made by l-w concrete, aerated concrete and similar materials with fc in the mid frequency region must NOT be attached firmly to the upper slab.
 See ph.d. thesis by Kihlman (Chalmers 1960), available at www.isac.cc.
 This may now be illustrated in BASTIAN with new element data (no 202 and 203 b-e).
 In the preference settings, Option tab, activate limits for alpha by the default button (0,050,5).
 In practice, always use a soft joint to the upper slab, e.g. with mineral wool and a plastic seal to prevent problems.
 Also avoid firm connections between building service equipment and such walls.
 To hide pipes in these walls used to be considered a very practical solution, BEWARE...
 The flanking problem was explained by Tor Kihlman, where the poor R around fc caused both excitation of the wall in the S-room, as well as radiation in the R-room.
-The bending waves in the wall may cause in-plane waves in the slab concrete floor, which would reduces the junction attenuation compared to the EN 12354-1 value (~high mass ratios).
+The bending waves in the wall may cause in-plane waves in the slab concrete floor, which would reduces the junction attenuation compared to the EN ISO 12354-1 value (~high mass ratios).
 Another transmission may be caused by longitudinal wave resonances in the l-w wall, causing excessive transmission through several joints/floors.
 The soft joint blocks all of these transmissions, also from various impact sounds (doors, kitchen lockers, WC), but the l-w walls must be completely separated by the soft joints.
 Take care to insulate any stability reinforcements with rubber pads and prevent any pipes to run through the joints.

 How can I model junctions between plasterboard walls, according to the manufacturers?